 9. Domain Knowledge Processing - Improving Computer Performance.
 While domain and context knowledge processing has been shown to have considerable conceptual value [CZ98, MBM\98, LMS96b, SW92], its application in real situations requires both efficiency and scalability across large numbers of sources, quantities and kinds of data, and demand for services.
-The scalability and optimization of this mediation processing for large numbers of sources across multiple collaborative domains and contexts will be important.
+The scalability and optimization of this mediation processing for large numbers of sources across multiple collaborative domains and contexts is important.
 In a heterogeneous and distributed environment, the mediator transforms a query written in terms known in the user or application program context (i.e., according to the user's or program's assumptions and knowledge) into one or more queries in terms of component sources.
 Individual subqueries at this stage may involve one or multiple sources.
 Subsequent planning, optimization and execution phases [AKS96, Fynn97] take into account the limitations of the sources and the topology and costs of the network (especially when dealing with non-database sources, such as web pages or web services).
-The execution phase schedules execution of steps in the query execution plan and the realization of the integrative operations not be handled by the sources individually (e.g. a join across sources). {See [Tar02] for more details on proposed solution approach.}
+The execution phase schedules execution of steps in the query execution plan and the realization of the integrative operations not handled by the sources individually (e.g. a join across sources) [Tar02].

 10. Domain Knowledge Acquisition - Improving Human Performance.
 Domain and context knowledge acquisition are also essential.
 One critical property to be emphasized is the independence of domains and sources.
-Our approach is non intrusive and respects source and receiver independence (i.e. autonomy).
-To effectively use the expressive power of the constructs and mechanisms in COIN, it is important that subject domain experts be able to easily provide the needed domain and context knowledge.
-It is therefore essential to develop an appropriate flexible methodology and tools supporting this methodology.
+The COIN approach is non intrusive and respects source and receiver independence (i.e. autonomy).
+To effectively use the expressive power of the constructs and mechanisms in COIN, it is important that subject matter domain experts be able to easily provide the needed domain and context knowledge.
+It is therefore essential to have an appropriate flexible methodology and tools supporting this methodology.
 Where a large number of independent information sources are accessed (as is now possible with the global Internet), flexibility, scalability, and non-intrusiveness will be of primary importance.
-Traditional tight-coupling approaches to semantic interoperability rely on the a priori creation of federated views on the heterogeneous information sources.
+Traditional tightcoupling approaches to semantic interoperability rely on the a priori creation of federated views on the heterogeneous information sources.
 These approaches do not scale-up efficiently or reliably given the complexity involved in constructing and maintaining a shared schema for a large number of possibly independently managed and evolving sources.
 Loose-coupling approaches rely on the user's intimate knowledge of the semantic conflicts between the sources and the conflict resolution procedures.
 This reliance becomes a drawback for scalability when this knowledge grows and changes as more sources join the system and when sources are changing.
-Our approach is a middle ground between these two approaches.
+The COIN approach is a middle ground between these two approaches.
 It allows queries to the sources to be mediated, i.e. semantic conflicts to be identified and solved by a context mediator through comparison of contexts associated with the sources and receivers concerned by the queries.
-It only requires the minimum adoption of a common Domain Model, such as that developed for GSSD, that defines the domain of discourse of the application. {See [Lee03] for more details on proposed solution approach.}
+It only requires the minimum adoption of a common Domain Model, such as that developed for GSSD, that defines the domain of discourse of the application [Lee03].

 11. Relationship with Evolving Semantic Web.
 Although the initial COIN and GSSD research and theories preceded the emerging activities now described as the Semantic Web, there are many areas of overlap, especially involving the development of the OWL ontology standards and the use of rules and reasoning.
-The LIGHT research will contribute to the maturing of the Semantic Web and, at the same time, LIGHT will exploit relevant ontologies, standards and tools that emerge from the Semantic Web activities.
+The LIGHT research contributes to the maturing of the Semantic Web and, at the same time, LIGHT exploits relevant ontologies, standards and tools that are emerging from the Semantic Web activities.